 Greta Thunberg To U.S.: 'You Have A Moral Responsibility' On Climate Change

-Greta Thunberg led a protest at the White House Friday.
-But she wasn't looking to go inside: "I don't want to meet with people who don't accept the science," she says.
+Greta Thunberg led a protest at the White House on Friday.
+But she wasn't looking to go inside — "I don't want to meet with people who don't accept the science," she says.

-The young Swedish activist joined a large crowd of protesters outside the White House Friday morning, calling for immediate action to help the environment and reverse an alarming warming trend in average global temperatures.
+The young Swedish activist joined a large crowd of protesters who had gathered outside, calling for immediate action to help the environment and reverse an alarming warming trend in average global temperatures.

-Her message for President Trump is the same thing she tells other politicians, Thunberg says: listen to science and take responsibility.
+She says her message for President Trump is the same thing she tells other politicians: Listen to science, and take responsibility.

-Thunberg, 16, will spend nearly a week in Washington.
-But she says she doesn't plan to meet with anyone from the Trump administration during that time.
+Thunberg, 16, arrived in the U.S. last week after sailing across the Atlantic to avoid the carbon emissions from jet travel.
+She plans to spend nearly a week in Washington, D.C. — but she doesn't plan to meet with anyone from the Trump administration during that time.

 "I haven't been invited to do that yet.
 And honestly I don't want to do that," Thunberg tells NPR's Ailsa Chang.
-When asked why not, she said, "I don't want to meet with people who don't accept the science."

-If people in the White House who reject climate change want to change their minds, they should rely on scientists and professionals to do that, she says.
+If people in the White House who reject climate change want to change their minds, she says, they should rely on scientists and professionals to do that.

 But Thunberg also believes the U.S. has an "incredibly important" role to play in fighting climate change.

 "You are such a big country," she says.
-"In Sweden, when we demand politicians to do something they say, 'It doesn't matter what we do — because just look at the U.S.'
+"In Sweden, when we demand politicians to do something, they say, 'It doesn't matter what we do — because just look at the U.S.'

-"I think you have an enormous responsibility" to lead climate efforts, Thunberg says, adding, "You have a moral responsibility to do that."
+"I think you have an enormous responsibility" to lead climate efforts, she adds.
+"You have a moral responsibility to do that."

+Thunberg is known for promoting school strikes among students concerned by climate change.
+On Aug.
+20, 2018, she skipped school to protest by herself outside Sweden's parliament.

+"I handed out fliers with a long list of facts about the climate crisis and explanations on why I was striking," she said in a Facebook post.
+She's since inspired student protests in dozens of countries.

-Thunberg launched the Friday school strikes last year.
-Since then, her notoriety has grown steadily thanks to the clear terms in which she speaks about why people — particularly young people — must pay attention to our climate.
-She gave a TED Talk about the issue last November; one month later, she made a powerful speech at a U.N.
-Climate Change conference in Poland.
+Her notoriety has grown steadily, thanks to the clear terms in which she speaks about why people — particularly young people — must pay attention to Earth's climate.
+She gave a TED Talk about the issue last November; one month later, she made a powerful speech at a U.N. climate change conference in Poland.

 "You are not mature enough to tell it like it is.
 Even that burden, you leave to us children," Thunberg, who was then 15, told the grownups at the conference, in a video that's been watched millions of times online.